harshal77/storybook-web-components/README.md

 ## Build

-Run `npm run storybook` to build the project.
+Run `npm run build:web-component` to build the project.
 The build artifacts will be stored in the `dist/` directory.

 ## Further help
 https://storybook.js.org/docs/angular/get-started/introduction